 Buckwheat as you may know, is one of the superfoods and an ancient one, at that.
 Here is a link explaining some of its nutritional and medical properties, on a website that I came across: Nutrition and you

-Check here for my recipe on this Blog, for easy Basil Oil.
+Check for my recipe on this Blog, for easy Basil Oil.

-The recipe for the Roasted Pumpkin Labneh Buckwheat Salad with Pomegranate and Rocket, has as you can see from the name, several ingredients, and each of them need to be prepared separately.
+The recipe for the Roasted Pumpkin Labneh Buckwheat Salad with Pomegranate and Rocket, has several ingredients, and each of them need to be prepared separately.

 Each one is easily made though, so don't let that put you off trying this uber delicious salad.
 Just keep in mind that the Labneh has to be made ahead of time and needs at least 4 hours for the whey to drain away.

 Buckwheat is available in India in most Gourmet stores, some traditional stores, as well as online.

 Other Salad Recipes You May Like on this Blog

 Peruvian Kiwicha Salad with Buttermilk Dressing